Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/recipes.md

 {: .notice }
 Work In Progress!

-The following recipes (currently) are supported by KubeJS TFC:
+The following recipes are supported by KubeJS TFC:
 - [Alloy](#alloy)
 - [Anvil Welding](#welding)
 - [Anivl Working](#working)